huggingface/blog/text-generation-inference-on-inferentia2.md

 This means compiling fine-tuned checkpoints for Mistral 7B with the same configuration will take only a few minutes.
 Examples of this are [mistralai/Mistral-7B-v0.1](https://huggingface.co/mistralai/Mistral-7B-v0.1) and [HuggingFaceH4/zephyr-7b-beta](https://huggingface.co/HuggingFaceH4/zephyr-7b-beta).

-***Note:** Currently, TGI can only load compiled checkpoints and models.
+**Note:** Currently, TGI can only load compiled checkpoints and models.
 We are working on an on-the-fly compilation based on the cache.
-This means that you can pass any model ID from the Hugging face Hub, e.g., `HuggingFaceH4/zephyr-7b-beta` if there is a cached configuration.
-This should be added in the next release.
-We update the blog here once released.*
+This means that you'll be able to pass any model ID from the Hugging face Hub, e.g., `HuggingFaceH4/zephyr-7b-beta` as long as there is a cached configuration.
+This post will be updated when this feature is released.

 For the blog we compiled `HuggingFaceH4/zephyr-7b-beta` using the following command and parameters on a `inf2.8xlarge` instance and pushed it to the hub at :